ranjodh-kaur/dillinger_Mobile/Question/Question Unit 2. Android Development Environment.md

 10. **What would happen if an app didn't declare a required permission in its Manifest but tried to access restricted data?**
     - *Answer*: The app would crash or throw a security exception, as Android checks that all necessary permissions are declared in the **Manifest** file before accessing restricted data.

+11. **A mobile banking app needs to ensure high security and seamless user experience.
+Analyze which Android components should be prioritized.**

+Solution:

+Activities → For secure login screens and transactions.

+Services → For background processing like transaction updates.

+Content Providers → For secure database access and data sharing.

+Broadcast Receivers → For push notifications (OTP, fraud alerts).
+✅ Priority should be on Activities + Services + Content Providers because they directly affect security and user trust.
 ---